kozistr/semantic-search-rs/README.md

 * distributed & sharded index building & searching
 * reduce the embedding dimension
 * support various indexing algorithms

-### real thing does matter

-To serve billion-scale vector search in real-time, effectively, there're two things to be achieved, followed by [this post](https://0x65.dev/blog/2019-12-07/indexing-billions-of-text-vectors.html).

-1. vector
-    * reduce vector size
-    * quantize vector
-2. offload the index (to the local disk)
-    * to save memory

 ## To-Do